2017 Caroga Lake Music Festival

 Their housing and meals donated by the community was generously coordinated by Mary Peck and Martha Price.
-Additional thanks to Kathy Manning who coordinated and sold CLMF merchandise, James Long for providing program inserts for all concerts and Carolyn Suffern for distributing the press release.
+Additional thanks to Kathy Manning who coordinated and sold CLMF merchandise and James Long for providing program inserts for all concerts.

 Similar music festivals across the United States rely on this system of community support.
 CLMF wishes to thank the continuing support and efforts of the community to make this festival possible.

 Last but not least, we extend great thanks to Caroga Arts Collective board member Patricia Lowry and her husband Jim Hopkins for hosting the 2017 Gala at their lovely historic camp – this magnificent evening raised over $40,000 for Caroga Arts Collective.

 Focus continues on the MyHil/Schine estate, donated last year by Richard and Bruce Veghte to be our permanent campus.
 We are moving cautiously to assure we develop this magnificent property well for its best use.

 We extend our greatest appreciation to our board and advisors, the many volunteers and supporters who contributed to the festival and made this season a great success!
 Special thanks to the administrative team – Hina, Debbie, Stephanie, Jackie and Lizzie – for your tireless work and energy.